What is a Server?

 Three Types of Servers

 There are three different types of servers - rack, tower, and blade - and the best server for your business will depend on your needs.
-Here is a quick rundown of each server type, including how they work and what makes them unique:
+Here is a quick rundown of each server type, including how they work and what makes them unique.

 A rack mount server is a general-purpose option that can be neatly stacked into a metal frame.
-These mountable and rectangular machines can provide computing power for your business and support your network - while still optimizing space usage.
+These mountable and rectangular machines can provide computing power for your business and support your network - while still optimising space usage.

 Rack servers are just what they sound like: hardware that is mounted inside a rack.
 They are some of the top solutions for server reliability, as they can support a broad range of computing infrastructure and applications.